Hormonal Acne Diet vs “Healthy” Recipes on Pinterest

 Nowadays many people don’t even realize how much dairy they consume every day.
 We drink coffee with milk/cream in the morning, we may also eat a bun or a cookie (many recipes include dairy) , or a slice of bread with cream cheese and salmon, then we eat burgers (bun + cheese), then we also like pizza with cheese of course…Stuffed crust?
 Yes, please, more cheese.
 Okay, then I personally also like cream sauce, cheesecake, tiramisu, red velvet, milk chocolate…please stop me.

 So how much dairy do you eat per day?
 If it doesn’t show on your face or body – then great, congrats, you have good genetics.
 However, adult acne can appear at any age.
-Mine started when I was 24.
+Mine started when I was 24 and now I have to stick to a hormonal acne diet.

 Casein and whey proteins, contained in dairy, spike insulin dramatically.
 For example, some sources claim that the insulin index of cottage cheese per 100 grams is more than 120 unlike its glycemic index which is around 30.
 Just compare, the insulin index of a chocolate bar like Mars is 122.
 It turns out that eating cottage cheese is not better than eating sweets which are forbidden for people with acne.